Which analyst expects NextPlay Technologies Inc. (NXTP) to perform well in the near future? - The Dwinnex

 Earnings Estimates

-As of right now, 1 analysts gave their recommendation on the stock of the company.
+There are 1 different market analysts currently analyzing its stock.
 On average, analysts expect EPS of -$0.02 for the current quarter, with a high estimate of -$0.02 and a low estimate of -$0.02, while EPS last year was -$0.1.
 The consensus estimate for the next quarter is -$0.01, with high estimates of -$0.01 and low estimates of -$0.01.

 Analysts are recommending an EPS of between -$0.11 and -$0.11 for the fiscal current year, implying an average EPS of -$0.11.
 EPS for the following year is -$0.04, with 1 analysts recommending between -$0.04 and -$0.04.